Linux Kernel Tuning

 net.core.netdev_max_backlog = 30000

-# This option causes clients in NAT networks to time out, and it is recommended to be set to 0.
-The tcp_tw_recycle configuration was removed from Linux kernel 4.12, so if you encounter the error "No such file or directory," please ignore it.
+# This option can lead to timeouts for clients in a NAT network, it is recommended to set to 0.
+Linux removed the tcp_tw_recycle configuration starting from kernel 4.12; ignore if it shows "No such file or directory"

 net.ipv4.tcp_tw_recycle = 0

-# The total number of files that all processes in the system can open.
+# Total number of files that all processes in the system can open

 fs.file-max = 6815744

-# Size of the firewall connection tracking table.
-Note: If the firewall is not enabled, it will prompt an error "net.netfilter.nf_conntrack_max" is an unknown key.
-You can ignore it.
+# Size of the firewall tracking table.
+Note: If the firewall is not enabled, it will prompt with error: "net.netfilter.nf_conntrack_max" is an unknown key, which can be ignored

 net.netfilter.nf_conntrack_max = 2621440